All Episodes

 Yesterday it was animals.

-You know, the pets, the dogs and cats.
+You know, the pets, the dogs, and cats.

-As uh economic slowdown and a subprime mortgage crisis deepen across the country, Hispanic immigrants are increasingly in danger of losing their jobs and their homes.
+As economic slowdown and a subprime mortgage crisis deepen across the country, Hispanic immigrants are increasingly in danger of losing their jobs and their homes.

-Fine, we're all miserable, we're all paycheck away.
+Fine, we're all miserable.

 That's why they're being included in the stimulus bill.